 If you are using a computer, sometimes the integrated soundboard will add elements to the sound.
-Sometimes this is in the for,m of bass boost for example.
+Sometimes this is in the form of adding bass boost for example.

 - Easy to Operate Design: The refined E10K-TC is tiny enough to carry with you wherever you go but is also right...

 - Impeccable XMOS Decoding: The E10K-TC comes with the flagship XMOS XUF208 for better USB decoding.
 Compared to...

 - Quality Chips to Delight your Ears: The DAC is the PCM5102, with improvements to the flatness and delays of...